Skip to Content

 Ingredients for the Persimmon Pudding Batter

-I normally use white sugar for this recipe but some people will use brown sugar.
+Sugar-I normally use white sugar for this recipe but some people will use brown sugar.
 Brown sugar has more caramel notes and may change the texture slightly.
-Either way, you will need 2 1/2 cups of sugar.

 Eggs